whpac/draughts/readme.md

 The last folder is `data/` which contains some data structures that are used by the game, such as queue or list.

+## Author and license
+This program has been written by Marcin Szwarc, who shared it under the MIT license.